MichaelSalata/compare-my-biometrics/project_management/devlog.md

-# Motivations - Why
-- my wellness report was broken
-- visualize changes in biometrics between timeframe - facilitate the health impact of life changes
-	- ADHD meds
-	- moving
-	- exercising
-- practice tech involved the DataTalks bootcamp
-- fits in my tight deadline
-	- I understand how meetings and gathering data for a novel project can balloon out the time commitment

 ## Desired Visualizations or Metrics
 - Sleep Phases
 	- stacked bar chart or line chart over window
 	- pie chart